admiraltyio/admiralty/README.md

 # Multicluster-Scheduler

-Multicluster-scheduler is a system of Kubernetes controllers—a scheduler and its agents—that intelligently schedules workloads across clusters.
-It differs from [Federation v2](https://github.com/kubernetes-sigs/federation-v2) in several ways:
+Multicluster-scheduler is a system of Kubernetes controllers that intelligently schedules workloads across clusters.
+It is simple to use and simple to integrate with other tools.

-- Multi-cluster workloads can be declared in any member cluster and/or the scheduler's control plane (the Kubernetes API of the cluster hosting the scheduler), allowing greater architectural flexibility–e.g., don't give users direct access to the scheduler's cluster.
-- The agents push observations and pull scheduling decisions to/from the scheduler's control plane.
-The scheduler reconciles scheduling decisions with observations, but never calls the Kubernetes APIs of the member clusters.

-Multicluster-scheduler implements a basic spread scheduler, which can be replaced by more advanced implementations leveraging pod, node, and node-pool observations.
-For example, [Admiralty's hybrid and multicloud scheduler as a service](https://admiralty.io), built upon multicluster-scheduler, supports strategies including burst-to-cloud and real-time arbitrage (cost optimization).
+1. Install the scheduler in any cluster and the agent in each cluster that you want to federate.
+1. Annotate any pod or pod template (e.g., of a Deployment or [Argo](https://argoproj.github.io/argo) Workflow) in any member cluster with `multicluster.admiralty.io/elect=""`.
+1. Multicluster-scheduler replaces the elected pods by pod proxies and deploys delegate pods to other clusters.

+Check out [Admiralty's blog post](https://admiralty.io/blog/using-admiralty-s-multicluster-scheduler-to-run-argo-workflows-across-kubernetes-clusters) demonstrating how to run an Argo workflow across clusters to better utilize resources and combine data from different regions or clouds.

 ## How it Works

 ![](doc/multicluster-scheduler-sequence-diagram.svg)

-Multicluster-scheduler includes custom resource definitions (CRDs) for:

-- **node pools**, which hold min/max node counts and pricing information;
-- **multi-cluster workloads**, e.g., multi-cluster deployments, multicluster-scheduler's user-facing API;
-- **observations**, images of observed node pools, nodes, pods, and multi-cluster workloads;
-- and **decisions**, images of desired single-cluster workloads.

-Note: For now, multicluster-scheduler defines its own multi-cluster workload API, but we're considering integrations with Federation v2's API and/or [Crossplane](https://crossplane.io).

-Node pools and multi-cluster workloads are defined in each member cluster, whereas observations and decisions are only defined in the scheduler's control plane.

-The custom resources are controlled by two managers:

-- The **agent**, deployed in each member cluster, manages three controllers:
+Multicluster-scheduler is a system of Kubernetes controllers managed by the **scheduler**, deployed in any cluster, and its **agents**, deployed in the member clusters.
+The **scheduler** manages a single eponymous controller, while each agent manages five controllers: the pod admission, observations, decisions, feedback, and node pool controllers.

+1. The **pod admission controller**, a [dynamic, mutating admission webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/), intercepts pod creation requests.
+If a pod is annotated with `multicluster.admiralty.io/elect=""`, its original manifest is saved as an annotation, and its containers are replaced by a proxy that simply awaits a success or failure signal from the feedback controller (see below).
+1. The **observations controller**, a [multi-cluster controller](https://github.com/admiraltyio/multicluster-controller), watches pods—including proxy pods—nodes, and node pools (created by the node pool controller, see below) in the agent's cluster and reconciles corresponding **observations** in the scheduler's cluster.
+1. The **scheduler** watches proxy pod observations and reconciles delegate **pod decisions**, all in its own cluster.
+It decides target clusters based on the observations.
+The scheduler doesn't push anything to the member clusters.
+1. The **decisions controller**, another multi-cluster controller, watches delegate pod decisions in the scheduler's cluster and reconciles corresponding delegate pods in the agent's cluster.
+1. The **feedback controller** watches delegate pod observations and reconciles the corresponding proxy pods.
+If a delegate pod is annotated (e.g., with Argo outputs), the annotations are replicated upstream, into the corresponding proxy pod.
+When a delegate pod succeeds or fails, the controller kills the corresponding proxy pod's container with the proper signal.
-    - The **node pool controller** automatically creates node pool objects in the agent's cluster.
+1. The **node pool controller** automatically creates **node pool** objects in the agent's cluster.
 In GKE and AKS, it uses the `cloud.google.com/gke-nodepool` or `agentpool` label, respectively; in the absence of those labels, a default node pool object is created.
 Min/max node counts and pricing information can be updated by the user, or controlled by other tools.
 Custom node pool objects can also be created using label selectors.
-    - The **observations controller**, a [multi-cluster controller](https://github.com/admiraltyio/multicluster-controller), watches node pools, nodes, pods, and multi-cluster workloads in the agent's cluster and reconciles corresponding observations in the scheduler's control plane.
-    - The **decisions controller**, another multi-cluster controller, watches scheduling decisions in the scheduler's control plane and reconciles corresponding single-cluster workloads in the agent's cluster.
-- The **scheduler**, deployed wherever, manages an eponymous controller that watches observations and makes scheduling decisions in the scheduler's cluster.
-For example, it creates one or several deployment decisions from a multi-cluster deployment observation, using node pool, node and pod observations to inform those decisions.
-The scheduler doesn't push anything to the member clusters.
+Node pool information can be used for scheduling.

+Observations, pod decisions, and node pools are [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
+Node pools are defined (by CRDs) in each member cluster, whereas all observations and pod decisions are only defined in the scheduler's cluster.

 ## Getting Started